 This is a more intimate recording made at the Enlightenext centre in London.
 Shaykh Fadhlallah presents a personal account of his experience and understanding of the Sufi Path, reflecting on several fundamental questions and paradoxes surrounding human life.

-He begins by examining whether there is an optimum way to live, utilizing this question to present a map of creation which can be used to live a life of fulfilment, equanimity and ease.
-The Shaykh uses this description as a point of departure to connect his application of this map with the evolutionary process in which any traveler must undergo.
+He begins by examining whether there is an optimum way to live, using this question to present a map of creation which can be used to live a life of fulfilment, equanimity and ease.
+Shaykh connects the description and application of this map with the evolutionary process which any traveler must undergo.
 We all want to rise in consciousness and this presents various challenges in both the social and experiential dynamics of living the fullness of human reality.
-Shaykh Fadhlalla draws from the Abrahamic, Sufi, and Muhammad traditions in presenting the various levels and arenas in which the traveler might discover and arrive in their navigation of the path.
+Shaykh Fadhlalla draws from the Abrahamic, Sufi, and Muhammadi traditions to present the various levels which the traveler might discover and arrive at in their navigation of the path.

 The emphasis is placed on the need for a lived experience of truth.
 Moreover, it is not only about walking along the road, but arriving at ‘The City’.
-This and several other key metaphors are regularly referenced as indications to the nature of the path and warnings of the multitudes of pitfalls the seeker encounters.
+This and several other key metaphors are used to portray the nature of the path and warn of the multitudes of pitfalls the seeker encounters.
 The nature of harmony and balance; the interplay between the relative and the absolute; the Sufi sketch of higher and lower self and the nature of the authentic self; all this and more is presented in this talk.

 "We can sum up this issue of Oneness by repeating “one, two; one, two; One!”
 From the One comes the two, and two seek to reproduce one; and that one is looking for its origin in duality, only to realize that the entire thing emanated from ‘The One’.
 Lā ʾilāha ʾillā llāh: 'there is none other than One.’
 Without denying relative existence, you must come to understand your authentic self through honesty, good conduct, trust, love, and faith.
 ‘Authenticity’ can variously be imagined as the Soul, the higher self, or God’s light within you.
 Once you grasp that such a sacred reference point exists within you, then talk of a map is no longer necessary.
 In fact, the map is no longer necessary, because it becomes just another kind of false security.
 The key question remains, 'Are you in The City?'
 And then, 'Have you discovered that there is actually neither you nor City?'
 The entire Light, which is beyond both known and unknown, is in you already.
 That is truly awesome.
 That is why one has to move with good conduct, with authenticity and genuine honesty, according to who you are.
 Here is the basis of arrival."